cloudbase/garm/doc/using_garm.md

 We also specified the `--min-idle-runners` option to tell GARM to always keep at least 1 runner idle in the pool.
 This is useful for repositories that have a lot of workflows that run often, and we want to make sure that we always have a runner ready to pick up a job.

 If we review the output of the command, we can see that the pool was created with a maximum number of 5 runners.
 This is just a default we can tweak when creating the pool, or later using the `garm-cli pool update` command.
 We can also see that the pool was created with a runner botstrap timeout of 20 minutes.
 This timeout is important on provider where the instance may take a long time to spin up.
-For example, on Equinix Metal, some operating systems can take a few minutes to install and reboot.
+For example, if you're deploying an Ironic node on OpenStack, some operating systems can take a few minutes to install and reboot.
 This timeout can be tweaked to a higher value to account for this.

 The pool was created with the `--enabled` flag set to `false`, so the pool won't create any runners yet: